AlgoMuse/algomuse.github.io/docs/mock_tests.md

 ## Format
 Each test will have 10 objective questions and 6 subjective questions.
 Each test will carry a total of 100 marks (40+60).
+The tests are open to everybody on the mailing list.
+No payment is required to participate in the tests.
+Only objective questions will be evaluated.
+Responses from students will be made public, but with anonymized names.

 <!--